 Regulate Your Emotions with Mindful Breathing

 When you get hurt, your body’s fight-or-flight response often kicks in, leaving you feeling wired and overwhelmed.
-The quickest way to soothe that reaction is right under your nose: your breath.
+The quickest way to soothe that reaction is your breath.

 Try this technique: